crate/cratedb-guide/docs/ingest/cdc/index.md

 ::::{grid-item-card} Debezium
 :link: debezium
 :link-type: ref
-Use, Debezium an open source distributed platform for change data capture for loading data into CrateDB.
+Use Debezium, an open source distributed platform for change data capture for loading data into CrateDB.
 It is used as a building block by a number of downstream third-party projects and products.
 ::::